masesgroup/JNet/src/documentation/articles/usage.md

 ### Intel CET and JNet

-JNet uses an embedded JVM through JCOBridge, however JVM initialization is incompatible with [CET](https://www.intel.com/content/www/us/en/developer/articles/technical/technical-look-control-flow-enforcement-technology.html) because the code used to identify CPU try to modify the return address and this is considered from CET a violation: see [comment](https://github.com/masesgroup/JNet/issues/573#issuecomment-2544249107)
+JNet uses an embedded JVM through JCOBridge, however JVM initialization is incompatible with [CET](https://www.intel.com/content/www/us/en/developer/articles/technical/technical-look-control-flow-enforcement-technology.html) because the code used to identify CPU try to modify the return address and this is considered from CET a violation: see [this comment](https://github.com/masesgroup/JNet/issues/573#issuecomment-2544249107).

 From .NET 9 preview 6, [CET is enabled by default on supported hardware](https://learn.microsoft.com/en-us/dotnet/core/compatibility/interop/9.0/cet-support) when the final stage produce an executable artifact, i.e. the csproj file contains `<OutputType>Exe</OutputType>`.

-If the application, upon startup, fails with the error 0xc0000409 (subcode 0x30) it was compiled with CET enabled and fails during JVM initialization.
+If the application, upon startup, fails with the error 0xc0000409 (subcode 0x30) it was compiled with CET enabled and it fails during JVM initialization.

 To solve the issue there are three possible solutions:
 1. use a .NET version, e.g. 8, that does not enable CET by default
-2. Add the following snippet to disable CET on executable (templates available for JNet are ready made to solve this issue):
+2. Add the following snippet to disable CET on executable (templates available for JNet are ready made and solve this issue):

 ```xml
 	<PropertyGroup Condition="'$(TargetFramework)' == 'net9.0'">